alphagov/verify-service-provider/README.md

 ## Configure

-Verify Service Provider comes with a default [YAML configuration file](https://github.com/alphagov/verify-service-provider/blob/master/verify-service-provider.yml) called `verify-service-provider.yml` which you can customise either by providing environment variables or by editing the file directly.
+The VSP comes with a default [YAML configuration file](https://github.com/alphagov/verify-service-provider/blob/master/verify-service-provider.yml) called `verify-service-provider.yml` which you can customise either by providing environment variables or by editing the file directly.

 By default the following environment variables are supported: